-Integrated Health Clinic is now offering women safe and effective birth control options including Intrauterine Devices (IUD).
+Integrated Health Clinic offers women safe and effective birth control options including Intrauterine Devices (IUD).
 The IUD program is under the direction of Dr. Karen Parmar, ND, and co-founder of Integrated Health ClinicTM.
 Dr. Parmar will manage your care from initial consultation, through the insertion procedure, to follow-up.

 Why an IUD?